-5.1 This test method evaluates an automotive engine oil's propensity to cause in the combustion chambers in turbocharged direct injection gasoline engines under lowspeed and highload operating conditions.
+5.1 This test method evaluates an automotive engine oil's propensity to cause preignition in the combustion chambers in turbocharged direct injection gasoline engines under low-speed and high-load operating conditions.

-5.2 Varying quality reference oils, with known tendencies, were used in developing the operating conditions of the test procedure.
-The test method has applicability in gasoline engine oil specifications.
+5.2 Varying quality reference oils, with known preignition tendencies, were used in developing the operating conditions of the test procedure.

+5.3 The test method has applicability in gasoline engine oil specifications.

 6. Apparatus (General Description)

-The test engine is a spark ignition, fourstroke, four-cylinder gasoline turbocharged direct injection engine with a displacement of 2.0 L. Features of this engine include variable camshaft timing, dual overhead camshafts driven by a timing chain, four valves per cylinder and electronic direct fuel injection.
+General—The test engine is a spark ignition, four-stroke, four-cylinder gasoline turbocharged direct injection engine with a displacement of 2.0 L. Features of this engine include variable camshaft timing, dual overhead camshafts driven by a timing chain, four valves per cylinder and electronic direct fuel injection.
 It is based on the Ford Motor Co.
-2012 Explorer engine
+2012 Explorer engine.